wdas03/climate-modelling/README.md

 Run the `data_integration_slopes.ipynb` notebook and change the file paths accordingly.
 This will output a csv file with corresponding slope, aspect, and elevation data.
 For your convenience, the resulting file is `ignition_topography_data.csv`.

 ### Integrate weather data
 Run the `weather.ipynb` notebook and change the API keys and file paths accordingly.
+To fully recreate, create a subscription with https://open-meteo.com/.
+This will allow to make a lot of API calls which is needed as there are over 340000 rows of data to account for.
 This will output a csv file with corresponding weather data.

 ## Evaluation
+To run EDA, run `conus_eda.ipynb`.

+To run simple out-of-the-box methods, run `baseline.ipynb` and change the file paths to data accordingly.

+To run evaluation on the classification problem formulation of the problem, run `classification_problem.ipynb`.